Sources of Law

-Therefore, it is mainly the court that can collect evidence on the claimant's request, particularly evidence held by the counterparty.
+Therefore, the court primarily collects evidence on the claimant's request, particularly evidence that the counterparty holds.
 The claimant is merely expected to set out the importance and relevance of the evidence not in their possession.

 An official authority or third party that does not provide the court with the evidence must give reasons for this.
 If the court does not find the reasoning sufficient, the court can hear the relevant authority or third party as a witness.

 In criminal product liability cases, a person who destroys, hides, modifies or disrupts evidence of the crime is punished with imprisonment for six months to five years.
 However, the person who committed the criminal offence cannot be punished for spoliation of evidence (Article 281, Turkish Criminal Code).

 There is no express provision in the Code of Civil Procedure in this respect.
 However, the court has discretion to accept the allegation of the other party as an undisputed fact against the party who spoiled the evidence.

-If a counterparty, authority or third party attempts to prevent an onsite examination, the court can execute the proceeding by force and impose an administrative fine and compensation to cover the court's expenses (Article 291, Code of Civil Procedure).
+If a counterparty, authority or third party attempts to prevent an on-site examination, the court can execute the proceeding by force and impose an administrative fine and compensation to cover the court's expenses (Article 291, Code of Civil Procedure).

 The main temporary legal protections that can be requested from the court before a full trial are as follows.